 Capital gains taxes can also be avoided by rolling any profits into a new asset within 180 days of the sale.
 The investment has to be considered one of a similar asset class.
 People should talk to a tax attorney about what kinds of purchases qualify.
 The rules can be complex and hard to follow, so it's essential to make sure the new purchase falls under the covered types.

-Most home sellers will not encounter capital gains taxes on the sale of their homes.
+Many home sellers will not encounter capital gains taxes on the sale of their homes.
 However, it's still a good idea to learn about the potential tax implications to avoid surprises later on.
 Reading up on who owes taxes when and how this might apply to a specific sale can help sellers prepare.
 Knowing the ins and outs of taxes can help sellers plan better and hopefully keep more profit.